Kenneth M. Trombly, Partner

 Practice Focus and Memberships

-Kenneth Trombly is a civil trial attorney whose practice is limited to catastrophic injury and wrongful death litigation in state and federal courts.
-Licensed in the District of Columbia and in Maryland, he has handled numerous significant cases on behalf of seriously injured persons, from seven figure settlements to noteworthy cases that have resulted in local or national publicity.
-For a number of years, he has been one of a select group of D.C. catastrophic injury attorneys who are included in both The Best Lawyers in America (Woodward White Publishing Co.) and “Super Lawyers” (Law & Politics magazine).
-A 1973 graduate of Columbus School of Law of The Catholic University of America, where he was both a staff member of the Law Review and a student coordinator of the school’s legal services clinic, Mr. Trombly earned his undergraduate degree at The George Washington University (B.A., 1970).
-As a young lawyer, before his legal practice took on its present focus, he was an active criminal defense attorney, regularly accepting court appointments to represent indigent defendants in the District of Columbia Courts.
-During this period, he attended the National College of Criminal Defense at the Bates College of Law, at the University of Houston, and was the recipient of a U.S. Department of Justice grant on account of his work representing indigent defendants in the criminal courts.
-In the early 1980’s, when he began representing people who were injured in accidents, he found this work to be both emotionally and intellectually rewarding – and within a few years, his law practice was focused on representing catastrophically injured persons and their families.
+He is a 1973 graduate of Columbus School of Law of The Catholic University of America, where he was a staff member of the Catholic University Law Review, a student coordinator of the Columbus Community Legal Services clinic, and a participant in the school’s then fledgling Law Students in Court Criminal Justice Clinical Program.
+Mr. Trombly earned his undergraduate degree at The George Washington University (B.A., 1970), where he was elected to the Student Council, and was active in Alpha Phi Omega service fraternity , Tau Epsilon Phi fraternity and other activities.
+As a young lawyer, before his legal practice took on its present focus, he was an active criminal defense attorney, regularly accepting court appointments to represent indigent clients in the District of Columbia.
+During this period, he attended the National College of Criminal Defense in Houston, TX, and was the recipient of a U.S. Department of Justice grant to assist him in furthering his training as a trial lawyer on behalf of criminal defendants.
+In the early 1980’s, when Ken began representing people who were injured in accidents, he found this work to be both emotionally and intellectually rewarding – and within a decade, his law practice had gradually became solely focused on representing catastrophically injured persons and their families.
+In 2010 he was honored by the Trial Lawyers Association for The DC Metropolitan Area, as Trial Lawyer of the Year.

 Maryland Bar, 1973; District of Columbia Bar, 1975; United States District Court for the District of Maryland, 1974; United States District Court for the District of Columbia, 1975; United States Court of Appeals for the District of Columbia Circuit, 1975; United States Court of Appeals for the Fourth Circuit, 1977; United States Supreme Court, 1978.